flaming-snowman/CS163-Projects-2024Fall/_posts/2024-12-13-team11-3d-segmentation.md

 {: style="width: 400px; max-width: 100%;"}
 *Fig 1.
 Example of 2D Semantic Segmentation* [1].

-Semantic segmentation is a foundational task in computer vision for scene understanding.
+Semantic segmentation is the backbone of many understanding tasks, from robotics to medical autonomy.
 2D semantic segmentation involves assigning a class label to every pixel in an image.
-In 3D sematic segmentation, we assign a class label to every point in a LiDAR point cloud.
-This is a more challenging task due to the sparsity and unordered nature of point clouds, resulting in a lack of inherent spatial relationships between points and making it difficult to utilize traditional grid-based operations.
-While we often relied on feautres like spatial locality and the inherent density of 2D images to process them through techniques like convolutions or patches, we must tackle the irregularity and sparsity of most 3D representations.
+In 3D sematic segmentation, we extend this to assigning a class label to every point in a LiDAR point cloud.
+This is a much more challenging task due to the sparsity and unordered nature of point clouds, removing the helpful spatial locality and inherent density of 2D images we relied on to utilize traditional grid-based operations efficiency.
+Because of a lack of inherent spatial relationship between an unordered point set, we can't naively process them through techniques like convolutions or patching.
+We discuss 3 deep learning based approaches to this challeng.

 ![3DSeg]({{ '/assets/images/team11/3d_seg.png' | relative_url }})
 {: style="width: 400px; max-width: 100%;"}